 Fairs & Festivals

-“America Remembers” is the theme for the Naples 4th of July Celebration’s Grand Parade, which starts at 2 p.m.
-Lineup at 1 p.m. at The Umbrella Factory.
-Fireworks begin at dusk, and the best viewing is from the Causeway area.
-Rain date is July 5.
-There’ll also be a carnival, parade and fireworks at Point Sebago.
+“American Heroes” is the theme for the Naples 4th of July Celebration’s Grand Parade, which starts at 2 p.m.
+Lineup in at 1 p.m. at the Naples Town Office Complex, and the parade ends at The Umbrella Factory Complex.
+Fireworks begin at dusk on beautiful Long Lake, and the best viewing is from the Causeway area.
+Park on the Causeway, Town Office and Town Beach overflow lot.

 Otisfield celebrates the Fourth of July with the fun centered at the Spurrs Corner Fire Station on Route 121.
 A parade passes by at 10 a.m., and then folks gather at the fire station for a red, white and blue water salute, a pie auction, music and a bake sale, all organized by the Otisfield Volunteer Fire Association.
 A free Community Breakfast starts off the day at 7:30 a.m. at the Spurrs Corner Church.